lpinfinity/picomelt/README.md

 - Anything regarding the accelerometer (H3LIS331DL)
 - Communication with the transmitter (NRF24L01+)
 - The part where it melts.
 - Bidirectional Dshot is not currently implemented.
-I have tried to get it to work, but I am not sure if my ESCs support it/
+I have tried to get it to work, but I am not sure if my ESCs support it.